gcbrains/brand/README.md

 three folders indicating different sizes named `small-32px`, `medium-128px` and `large-512px`.

-> Size represents the size of `mark` in a logo, not the image size.
+> ℹ️  Size represents the size of `mark` in a logo, not the image size.

 Below is the naming convention for png files;